How to Tell If Someone Else Is Using Your Snapchat Account

 How to See Last Active Uses

-Despite a pretty spartan main screen, Snapchat offers users plenty of account and activity info.
+Snapchat offers users plenty of account and activity info despite a pretty spartan main screen.
 Also, it has robust security and alert systems in place.

 Unfortunately, you can’t access much of the data, including your login history, via the app installed on your phone.
 The “Settings” section offers standard fare, including Account Settings, Additional Services, Privacy, Support, Feedback, More Information, and Account Actions sections.
 However, it has nothing related to your activity.

 Therefore, the only way to see your last active status and other login info is to request your account data through the Accounts section on the app’s official website.
-Luckily, you can access it from any device that has a browser and an active internet connection.
+Luckily, you can access it from any device with a browser and an active internet connection.

 You’ll find your login info in the “Login History and Account Info” section.
 This section also contains the time and date of account creation, information about your device(s), and a device history (all devices through which you accessed the app).
 Accepted terms and basic account info are also in this section.